College of Education

 To gain certification, the Professional Standards Commission requires students to take the following actions:

 - Successfully complete an appropriate program of study with an undergraduate grade point average of at least 2.5 and a graduate grade point average of at least 3.0

-- Satisfy or be exempt from the GACE Basic Skills Assessment
+- Satisfy or be exempt from the GACE Program Admissions Assessment (formerly known as Basic Skills Assessment)

 - Pass the GACE Content Assessment examinations (if applicable)

-- Submit a completed application, including transcripts and other supplemental documents
+- Submit a completed GAPSC certification application and VLP form, including transcripts and other supplemental documents

 It is the student's responsibility to ensure his/her teaching certificate remains current.